AaltoSciComp/scicomp-docs/rse/procedures/implementation.rst

 - Risk: difficulty in reaching researchers and explaining what we do

-  - Mitigation: Science-IT has a long list of researchers who are using researchers inefficiently: they can be contacted directly to inform about this service.
+  - Mitigation: Science-IT has a long list of researchers who are using research services inefficiently: they can be contacted directly to inform about this service.
 Helping them and producing best practice examples for the future can keep several people busy for years.